-Thanks to the huge awareness of succulents, prickly pear cactus is now (or almost) a household name amongst many houseplants.
+Thanks to the massive awareness of succulents, the prickly pear cactus is now (or almost) a household name amongst many houseplants.

 The prickly pear cactus is just among thousands of species of the now ubiquitous succulent plants.
-And it has earned some slack within the cactaceae family in which it falls.
-It is a popular cactus, no doubt!
+And it has earned some slack within the Cactaceae family in which it falls.
+It is a famous cactus, no doubt!

-Why is the Prickly Pear Cactus chosen amongst the many thousands of other species in the cacti family?
+Why is the Prickly Pears Cactus chosen amongst the many thousands of other species in the cacti family?
 Read below to find out!

 Prickly Pear Cactus Popularity as a Succulent

-First off, the very fact that the prickly pear cactus is a succulent has a lot to do with it becoming a much loved plant amongst many.
-So of course, it’s only natural that we consider some of the popularity triggers in succulents but with a focus on the prickly pear cactus.
+First, the fact that the prickly pears cactus is a succulent has a lot to do with it becoming a much-loved plant among many.
+So, of course, it’s only natural that we consider some of the popular triggers in succulents but with a focus on the prickly pear cactus.

 In other words, what makes this plant a go-to option for plant lovers and green thumbs alike?

 1. The Prickly Pear Cactus is Easy to Propagate

 Adding a few plants to your prickly pear cactus collection isn’t very demanding.
 At least not compared to some other non-succulent houseplants out there.

 All you need is to break off a few segments, let them callous and stick them into a well-draining mix.
 Pretty straightforward, right?
 Here’s some additional helpful tips to ensure your propagating skills are unparalleled.
 Our article about how to propagate succulents has been so successful, it’s helped over 20,000 people!
 Read it here: “How to Propagate Succulents Successfully”.